crleonard/pingtower/README.md

 - Pause and resume polling per monitor
 - Remove monitors you no longer need
 - Configure expected status code and timeout
+- Send custom request headers and Basic / Bearer auth on each poll
+- Webhook alerts on status transitions
 - Run locally with Go or in Docker

 ## Dashboard